AndreRudolph/impulsephp-doc/docs/views.md

 Every view will have it's own scope in place.
 A scope is a technical and organizational concept for a scoped set of components.
 Each scope has an unique identifier (scope id) that identifies the scope and all of its descendant components.
 Below you will find a picture with an example view structure and its scope ids.

 <img src="build/static/scopes.png" />

+As you can see, each view has a scope id and every root component of a view serves as their respective scope owner.
+Thus, every scope has a root component and references to the parent and children scopes.
+These references are managed automatically by the framework.